s129136908794904/FASC/README.md

 ## Data Availability

-* **Demo Data:** A subset of the high-dimensional mass spectrometric dataset is provided in the `data/` folder to verify the algorithm's functionality.
+* **Demo Data:** A subset of the high-dimensional mass spectrometric dataset (dataMatrix.csv) is provided in the `data/` folder to verify the algorithm's functionality.
 * **Full Dataset:** The complete 25-million spectra dataset used in the manuscript is available at **[Zenodo]** under DOI: **10.5281/zenodo.17788367**.

 ---